Joey's Sponsorship Page

 Fencing- I like to have an open space to run and play in, but it’s not a requirement.
 I have jumped every baby gate I have come across though, including the ‘extra tall’ one, so keep that in mind.
 My current house has a 6ft privacy fence and I have not made any attempt to scale it.
 A shorter fence, or a chain link fence, might get me curious though.
 I may need to stay on a tie-out if your fence is shorter, otherwise I might take myself for a walk.

 Energy Level- I am a little higher energy and need some stimulation every day, but I can also just chill in bed with you on sick days if needed.
-I don’t need to be run until exhaustion, even 30 min of training practice is enough for me to need a nap, but I’ll get a little squirrely without a bit of activity each day.
+I don't bounce off the walls and I don’t need to be run until exhaustion, even 20 min of training practice is enough for me to need a nap.
 My people say I’m a really nice walking buddy.
 We don’t walk in the immediate neighborhood (too many unfriendly, loose dogs and people that try to come right up in my face and say hi without being invited) but we hop in the car and go walk around the parks nearby a few times a week.
 I wear a front-clip harness to help remind me not to pull occasionally when I forget what we are doing, but the majority of the time I just match your pace and am happy to explore with you.

 Slip me an adoption application if you are still interested, and we can continue getting to know each other.